 Cnidoscolus aconitifolius (Mill.)
-I. M. Johnston commonly called "chaya" or "tree spinach" is an economic plant that has both food and medicinal uses.
+I. M. Johnston commonly called "cabbage-star" or "tree spinach" is an economic plant that is cultivated for both food and for medicinal purposes [1].
 C. aconitifolius leaves are used as vegetable to cook soup and yam portage in Nigeria and other parts of the world.
-The leaves have been reported to contain more nutrients than every other land-based leafy vegetable by two to three folds [1].
+The leaves have been reported to contain more nutrients than every other land-based leafy vegetable by two to three folds [2].
 It is eaten in Mexico as a vegetable and also used as feed for domestic animals.
 It also has the ability to darken grey hair and strengthen fingernails.
 In Nigeria, it is used locally as a blood-booster in the rural areas especially in the Southern part of the country.
-Hamid et al. [2] reported that the above-ground parts of Cnidoscolus aconitifolius exhibit antibacterial and antifungal activities.
-Mordi and Akanji [3] also reported that C. aconitifolius have antihaemorrhagic, antihypertensive and cardiac depressant properties.
+Hamid et al. [3] reported that the aboveground parts of Cnidoscolus aconitifolius exhibit antibacterial and antifungal activities.
+Mordi and Akanji [4] also reported that C. aconitifolius have antihaemorrhagic, antihypertensive and cardiac depressant properties.